Want to follow along with this writing? Sign up Today, it's free and easy

 The Oleander plant is a shrub that is grown in many homes as garden decour, however few know of it's poisonous qualities.
 A girlfriend plots to use it against her cheating boyfriend and things become gruesome.

-about 2 years ago Claire said:
+over 2 years ago Claire said:

 that was super twisted!
 I loved it no complaints.
 I was so surprised when the tea got switched I had to re-read the line maybe three times.
 I have to say that that line when she first starts to feel the effects of the oleander was confusing.
 The words in caps could be italicized it might look less choppy.
 I am going to recommend this to my friends.

-almost 3 years ago Hannah Sproch said:
+over 3 years ago Hannah Sproch said:

 Really good beginning, really good ending!
 So many surprising twists...awesome. :) Some parts were a little confusing, so I suggest you clear up a few parts, especially those concerning the sisters.
 But it was an incredible story otherwise!!!!! =D AMAZING job!

-about 3 years ago Tom "JellyBean Sjöden" Stack said:
+over 3 years ago Tom "JellyBean Sjöden" Stack said:

 wow.
 That was so intense.
 I love your descriptions in it.
 Wait, was the man's other girlfriend girlfriends sister?
 That is very confusing and sinister.
 This is very good.
 Well done.